-Got parents, grandparents or great grandparents hailing from Croatia?
-In today’s episode, we investigate how you can get Citizenship By Descent in Croatia in 2022…
+Got parents, grandparents, or great-grandparents hailing from Croatia?
+In today’s episode, we investigate how you can get Citizenship By Descent in Croatia in 2023…

 Getting Citizenship By Ancestry in Croatia

-As many world travelers would know, Croatia is a spectacular destination.
+As many world travelers would know, the Republic of Croatia is a spectacular destination.
 The country boasts a diverse mainland, a picturesque archipelago of 1,200 islands, and crystal clear seas.
 The world-famous coastal town of Dubrovnik is located in Croatia, as is Split, another popular coastal destination.

-Many Westerners describe Croatians as “fiercely protective and nationalistic”.
-It’s practically impossible for a foreigner to become a Croatian citizen through the “regular” naturalization route, which, on paper, should only take living in the country for eight years).
+Many Westerners describe Croatians as “fiercely protective and nationalistic.”
+It’s practically impossible for a foreigner to acquire Croatian citizenship and become a Croatian citizen through the “regular” naturalization route, which, on paper, should only take living in the country for eight years.

-Moreover, thanks to new legislative changes that took effect in 2020, this process has gotten a lot easier, and the country has thus seen a significant spike in ancestry based citizenship applications in 2021.
+Moreover, thanks to new legislative changes that took effect in 2020, this process of acquiring Croatian citizenship by descent has gotten a lot easier, and the country has thus seen a significant spike in ancestry-based citizenship applications in 2021.

 Because let’s face it, who wouldn’t want a second passport in such a beautiful country?